 I settle into the metal folding chair, if that’s possible.
 I look left to the logbook and review the recent targets again.
 We make it a habit to monitor previous targets during the night, on the chance of catching some possible stragglers.
 Next, I check the elevation on the radar antenna and bug light under the map, and then begin the all-too-familiar search routine along the Angel’s Wing portion of the Cambodian border, just a couple of miles away.
 I decide to search just a bit south of the previous targets.
 After cranking the antenna around, I switch the radar to automatic and sit back and listen while studying the scope.
 I light up another Camel and take a few, deep drags.
 I don’t see or hear anything unusual, but decide to stick with it for 10 minutes before selecting a new sector.
 Then I catch something.
 It was just a split second audio hint in the back ground noise.
 I move the mode switch from auto to manual, then make some small adjustments in range and azimuth while focused on the scope.
 I listen.
 Bingo!
 Movement!

 I move the range gate to the leading edge of the target and watch and wait.
 I estimate 40 people, all in a well spaced column.
 The column is moving due east.
 I reach up and mark their position the bug light has illuminated under the map and plexiglass.
 After recording the coordinates, strength and direction of movement, I pick up the mic and make the report to TOC (Tactical Operations Center) back at base camp.
 The coordinates I provide are where I predict the target will be in 8 minutes; the time it takes to put rounds on target.
 TOC knows the routine.
 Minutes pass, then TOC acknowledges that this target will be fired on.
 A few minutes later TOC calls, “Shot!”
 I acknowledge, “Shot, out!”
 Moments later, I see the blooms on the scope.
 Six HE (High Explosive) rounds hit the target right on the button.
-I call, “Rounds on target, fire for effect.”
+I report, “Rounds on target, fire for effect.”
 Several more volleys follow.
 Scratch another NVA platoon.
 Or at least most of it.

 After adding some additional details to our logbook, I light up another cigarette, hoping to relax for a moment.
 It’s amazing how absorbed and focused one can get during a fire mission.
 I well understand what just happened out there in the darkness, just a couple of miles away.
 I also know that they would do the same to us without hesitation.
 In fact, they try frequently by lobbing mortars and rockets at us.
 Then I recall what happened back at our base camp a few weeks ago when sappers breached the perimeter wire and berm.
 They got into a guard bunker and slit the throats of 4 sleeping soldiers.
 Yeah, there were only supposed to be 3 asleep.
 One guy fell asleep on the job, so 4 died.
 I have no regrets regarding what we just did to the infiltrators.